Key Components of Texas Partnerships

 Innovation Partnership Schools

-Existing schools that were not in IR status in 2017-2018 and new schools, defined as new campuses for state reporting and must receive a new county district campus number (CDCN).
+Existing schools that were not unacceptable in the prior year and new schools, defined as new campuses for state reporting and must receive a new county district campus number (CDCN).

 Turnaround Partnership Schools

-The school received an “Improvement Required” rating for the 2017-2018 school year.
+The school received an unacceptable rating for the prior school year.

 Types of Partners